-Spun cotton mushrooms (sometimes referred to as German spun cotton mushrooms) are colorful, tiny, cute and irresistible.
-You can buy them already painted but it’s really easy and a lot of fun to paint your own from blank mushroom shapes.
+Spun cotton mushrooms (sometime referred as German spun cotton mushrooms) are colorful and cute little things.
+In this tutorial, you can learn how to make your own from blank spun cotton mushroom shapes.

 Blank spun cotton mushrooms